damesek/microscope/README.md

 This is a **microscope** for Clojure functions.<BR>
 [I created a few years ago for myself to debug things.]

-`[org.clojars.baader/microscope "0.1.0-SNAPSHOT"]`
+`[hu.baader/microscope "0.1.0-SNAPSHOT"]`

 Few things:
+- UNDER DEVELOPMENT - do not use
-- defn<> missing meta etc handling, I created for quick fn tests
+- defn<> bug plus missing meta etc handling, I created for quick fn tests
 - my first test repo, mainly for deployment test (use carefully)

 Todo: